Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 Pressure builds every turn as more monsters arrive on the board, get closer to the castle and the knights have to get rid of them before they get too close!

 Players trade cards with each other and work together to defend the castle.
-But, the overall winner of the game is the player who kills the most monsters.
+But, the overall winner of the game is the player who defeats the most monsters.
 So players need to work together to defend the castle because if it falls everyone loses, but they also want to win the game.

 Players may not want to trade some of the cards they have to help another player, instead choosing to save them for their turn.